saymrwulf/zipline/notes.md

-2023-05-28T05:10:00 - Refactor for clarity, might break a few tests though (zipline) 2023-05-28T23:04:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline) 2023-05-28T23:19:00 - Quick fix, referencing a known issue from the official repo (zipline)
+2023-05-28T05:10:00 - Refactor for clarity, might break a few tests though (zipline) 2023-05-28T23:04:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline) 2023-05-28T23:19:00 - Quick fix, referencing a known issue from the official repo (zipline) 2023-06-04T23:01:00 - Quick fix, referencing a known issue from the official repo (zipline)